rancher/docs/content/rancher/v2.6/en/installation/requirements/_index.md

 Rancher should work with any modern Linux distribution.

 Docker is required for nodes that will run RKE Kubernetes clusters.
-It is not required for RancherD or RKE2 Kubernetes installs.
+It is not required for Kubernetes installs.

 Rancher needs to be installed on a supported Kubernetes version.
 To find out which versions of Kubernetes are supported for your Rancher version, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/)